Roadmap: Voice AI

 To better impart why now is such an important inflection point for voice-as-an-interface, we’ll reflect on the evolution of voice technology.
 First, there were IVR systems, as described above, which enterprises and consumers almost universally dislike despite IVR still representing over a $5 billion market today.

 Improvements led to the second wave of innovation in voice, as Automatic Speech Recognition (ASR) software, also known as Speech-to-Text (STT) models, focused on transcription, enabling machines to convert spoken language into text in real-time.
-As ASR approached human-level performance over the past decade, we saw several new companies emerge building on top of ASR, including Gong and our portfolio companie Rev and DeepL.
-Advancements in ASR/STT have continued with the release of OpenAI’s open-source Whisper model in late 2022, and many others, that have helped to power more natural conversational systems capable of processing natural speech rather than rigid menu selections.
-Despite these improvements, ASR can still struggle with accents, background noise, and nuanced understanding of tone, humor, emotion, etc.
+As ASR approached human-level performance over the past decade, we saw several new companies emerge building on top of ASR, including Gong and our portfolio companies Rev and DeepL.
+Advancements in ASR/STT have continued with the release of OpenAI’s open-source Whisper model in late 2022 and Rev's 2024 open-source release of Reverb; these types of models have helped power more natural conversational systems capable of processing natural speech rather than rigid menu selections.
+With these improvements, ASR can better handle accents, background noise, and provide a nuanced understanding of tone, humor, emotion, etc.

 In the past year, the voice AI landscape has seen a surge of transformative advancements across research, infrastructure, and application layers.
 Rapid progress has stemmed from generative voice, with companies like Eleven Labs and others redefining Text-To-Speech (TTS) technology, creating models that produce voices with unprecedented emotional nuance, making AI sound more human than ever before.
 Google’s launch of Gemini 1.5 brought multimodal search into the fold, combining voice, text, and visual inputs to create a richer user experience.
 Shortly after that, OpenAI’s Voice Engine further pushed the boundaries of voice recognition, generating speech that closely mimicked natural conversation.
 The most significant breakthrough, however, came with the unveiling of GPT-4o, a model capable of real-time reasoning natively across audio, vision, and text.
 This represents a monumental leap forward, showcasing how AI can understand and process human speech and respond with depth and intelligence across multiple modalities.